Peso Pluma: 2024–present: Éxodo

 Through interviews and live performances from 2023, it was speculated that Kabande would release a collaborative EP with fellow singer Jasiel Nuñez in 2024, as well as his fourth studio album.
 Released as his first song of 2024, Kabande would collaborate with fellow singer Luis R. Conriquez on their third collaboration "Pixelados".
-Kabande would be invited to the 2024 Viña del Mar International Song Festival, but his invitation has been criticized for the artist's purported exaltation of narcoculture by Chilean public intellectual Alberto Mayol.
+Kabande was invited to the 2024 Viña del Mar International Song Festival, but his invitation was criticized for the artist's purported exaltation of narcoculture by Chilean public intellectual Alberto Mayol.
 Citing Mayol, councilor of Viña del Mar René Lues wrote an open letter petitioning alcalde Macarena Ripamonti to recall the invitation of Kabande for the festival.
 Following this, Chilean ministers of the interior and of justice, Carolina Tohá and Luis Cordero Vega joined the criticism of the invitation of Kabande.
-The criticism and potential cancellation of Kabande has been widely covered by the international press.
+The criticism and potential cancellation of Kabande was widely covered by the international press.

 In the later days of January 2024, the singer would release other singles as secondary artist, which appeared on the Billboard Hot 100, which include the dance-pop track "Igual que un Ángel" with Kali Uchis, and ranchera track "La Intención" with Christian Nodal.
 At the 66th Annual Grammy Awards, Kabande would win the award for Best Música Mexicana Album (including Tejano) for his third studio album Génesis (2023).
 In February 2024, after a video of the singer with another woman in Las Vegas spread around social media, Nicki Nicole officially announced that her and Kabande would break up, with most of their posts with each other being deleted.
 After both singers broke up, Kabande would release the bachata-infused song "A Tu Manera" with Junior H, with the Latin rap single "No Son Klle" with fellow Mexican rapper Santa Fe Klan and Argentine rapper Duki being released a week later.

 Following the release of singles, Kabande announced his second headlining tour, Éxodo Tour, as well as his accompanying fourth studio album Éxodo which was revealed in an interview with Rolling Stone, where he also became the first Mexican artist to be on their front cover.
-He would collaborate with Tito Double P and Joel de la P on the sequel-track "La People II", which debuted at number 69 on the Billboard Hot 100 making it both latter artists' first appearances on the chart.
+He would collaborate with Tito Double P and Joel de la P on the sequel-track "La People II", which debuted at No. 69 on the Billboard Hot 100 making it both latter artists' first appearances on the chart.
 Kabande would also release a reggaeton track with Chencho Corleone titled "Humo".
 A day before his performance at 23rd Coachella Valley Music and Arts Festival, the singer would announce his second collaboration single with Arcángel titled "Peso Completo", and confirmed that it would be part of his album Éxodo.
 Kabande released a trailer featuring Irish professional MMA fighter Conor McGregor, which revealed the release date for Éxodo and another single titled "La Durango".
 He later joined DJ Snake on the electronic dance track "Teka" on 17 April 2024.